About these scholarships

 The Forward Bound scholarship is available to Health Promotion MSc applicants from low or lower-middle income countries.
 It is intended to support health and other professionals who are employed or who volunteer in roles where they will be able to influence health promotion practice and policy on their return.

-- A full scholarship will fund your course fees, travel costs, accommodation, visa, subsistence and health insurance for 12 months – equivalent to a cost of £25,000.
+- A full scholarship will fund course fees, travel costs, accommodation, visa, subsistence and health insurance for 12-months – equivalent to a cost of £25,000.

 Who is eligible?

-Applicants should normally be a paid health professional.
+Applicants should normally be a paid health/public health professional.
 In exceptional cases, applicants whose influence is through non-paid roles – for example, through voluntary agencies or through other health related work – may also be considered.